shivanirathore24/Learn-ReactJS/Blogging App Using-Hooks/README.md

 Removal of fetchData() ->
 The previous code using getDocs() for fetching blogs was removed to make way for the real-time update mechanism provided by onSnapshot().
 Now, the blogs are fetched automatically when they change in Firestore.

+### Deleting a document
+1. Firestore Document Deletion (deleteDoc):
+   - The removeBlog function is updated to remove the blog directly from Firestore using the deleteDoc method.
+   - The function now takes the blog's id as a parameter to identify the specific document in the Firestore collection and deletes it.
+2. Firestore Cleanup (unsub):
+   -The onSnapshot listener is now cleaned up when the component unmounts to prevent memory leaks.
+This ensures that the listener stops listening for real-time updates after the component is removed from the DOM.

+These changes enhance the app by adding the ability to delete blogs from Firestore and manage the real-time listener lifecycle.